matteoferla/mutagenesis/README.md

 at [pedel2-matteoferla.rhcloud.com](pedel2-matteoferla.rhcloud.com).

 > This is pre-release.
 You can use some features of it, but some might not work or might change in future.
+> Also the code contains a lot of features that are not documented here.
+This is a just a MD version of the actual docstring, so best check there for an upto date details.

 # Usage
 This Python module allow an easy way to add mutations (either nucleic acid or protein) to a nucleic acid sequence.